1994 Kazakh local elections: Background

 During Soviet era prior to the changes of local governments, in which its representative bodies in Kazakhstan were the Soviet of People's Deputies of which the members were elected by citizens living in the Kazakh SSR on secret ballot for a five-year term.

 Following the independence from the Soviet Union, things took a turn in Kazakhstan's local political structures.
 On 8 November 1993, the Alatau District Soviet of People's Deputies of the city of Almaty made an unprecedented decision on self-dissolution.
 The members of the District Council then appealed to the members of the Supreme Soviet and other People's Deputies Soviets to dissolve themselves due to "people's will".
 The following day the members of Lenin and Oktyabr District Soviets resigned their powers and then was followed by the Auezov and Frunzensky Didtricts of Almaty.

-On 8 December 1993, the Supreme Soviet adopted a law which called for elections of local legislatures for 7 March 1994, which would be held subsequently with the Surpeme Council elections, and on the following day on 9 December, the powers of the local Soviet of People's Deputies were dissolved nationwide.
+On 8 December 1993, the Supreme Soviet adopted a law which called for elections of local legislatures for 7 March 1994, which would be held subsequently with the Supreme Council elections, and on the following day on 9 December, the powers of the local Soviet of People's Deputies were dissolved nationwide.

 On 10 December, the bill "On local representative and executive bodies of the Republic of Kazakhstan" was passed by the Supreme Soviet which brought changes in the structure of local representative bodies with Soviet of People's Deputies being renamed to mäslihats (local assemblies).